openwdl/wdl/versions/1.1/SPEC.md

 }
 ```

-The value of a private declaration may *not* be specified by the task caller, nor is it accessible outside of the current scope.
+The value of a private declaration may *not* be specified by the task caller, nor is it accessible outside of the task [scope](#task-scope).

 ```wdl
 task test {